tushartushar/theGreekLegacy/legacy.md

 ###Democracy

-Democracy is a system of government in which the citizens exercise power directly or elect representatives from among themselves to form a governing body, such as a parliament.[3]
+Democracy is a system of government in which the citizens exercise power directly or elect representatives from among themselves to form a governing body, such as a parliament [3].
-Democracy is sometimes referred to as "rule of the majority".[5]
-Democracy can be traced back from the present day to classical Athens and Greeks in the 6th century B.C.[3]
+Democracy is sometimes referred to as "rule of the majority" [5].
+Democracy can be traced back from the present day to classical Athens and Greeks in the 6th century B.C.[3].

 ###Pap test

-The Papanicolaou test [7] -abbreviated as Pap test, known earlier as Pap smear, cervical smear, or smear test- is a method of cervical screening used to detect potentially pre-cancerous and cancerous processes in the cervix (opening of the uterus or womb).
+The Papanicolaou test [7] - abbreviated as Pap test, known earlier as Pap smear, cervical smear, or smear test - is a method of cervical screening used to detect potentially pre-cancerous and cancerous processes in the cervix (opening of the uterus or womb).
 Abnormal findings are often followed up by more sensitive diagnostic procedures, and, if warranted, interventions that aim to prevent progression to cervical cancer.
 The test was invented by, and named for, the prominent Greek doctor Georgios Papanikolaou.